sebastian-j-ibanez/language-wishlist/README.md

 - Defer (like Go or Zig)

 ## Syntax
-- Whitespace sensitive ( ❤️ Haskell ❤️)
+- Whitespace sensitive (Haskell ❤️)
 - No semicolons
 - Pattern matching
 - Guard cases